 Source: WSLS-TV (Roanoke, VA) News Film Collection, 1951 to 1971, University of Virginia Library, Virginia Tech is first college to own nuclear reactor simulator

-Virginia Tech operated a research reactor from 1962-1981.
-It was a 100kW reactor based on the Argonne National Laboratory's Argonaut design (Argonne Nuclear Assembly for University Training), developed to teach reactor theory and nuclear physics.
+Virginia Tech then acquired a research reactor with self-sustaining nuclear fission, without the need for protons accelerated by a particle accelerator.
+The initial reactor operated at 10 kilowatts (kW), then upgraded to 100kW.
+It was based on the Argonne National Laboratory's Argonaut design (Argonne Nuclear Assembly for University Training), developed to teach reactor theory and nuclear physics.

 Without a demand for graduates, the Virginia Tech reactor shut down in 1981 and was decommissioned five years later.
-When the reactor was dismantled, 70% of the concrete shield originally built to protect against release of radiation was placed in the local Blacksburg landfill.
-The 30% (68 tons) too radioactive to dispose of locally was shipped to an out-of-state facility for disposal as low-level radioactive waste.1
+When the reactor was dismantled in 1989, 70% of the concrete shield originally built to protect against release of radiation was placed in the local Blacksburg landfill.
+The 30% (68 tons) too radioactive to dispose of locally was shipped to an out-of-state facility for disposal as low-level radioactive waste.
+The uranium was recycled at the Savannah River Site.
+1

 A professor at the University of Virginia used a high-speed centrifuge with uranium hexaflouride to study uranium enrichment by isotope separation, starting in 1948 or 1949.
 The work was done first in an annex to Rouss Hall (now incorporated into the McIntire School of Commerce).
 Later research was done in what became the Nuclear Reactor Facility, at the base of Observatory Hill in Charlottesville.